-- EASEMENT.
-A servient estate owner may relocate an easement under this [act] only if - 37 the relocation does not materially: - 38 (1) lessen the utility of the easement; - 39 (2) after the relocation, increase the burden on the easement holder in its - 40 reasonable use and enjoyment of the easement;
+EASEMENT.
+A servient estate owner may relocate an easement under this [act] only if the relocation does not materially:

-- 1 (3) impair an affirmative, easement-related purpose for which the easement was 2 created; - (4) during or after the relocation, impair the safety of the easement holder or others entitled to use and enjoy the easement; - (5) during the relocation, disrupt the use and enjoyment of the easement by the easement holder or others entitled to use and enjoy the easement, unless the servient estate owner substantially mitigates the disruption; - 8 (6) impair improvements on or the physical condition or use of the dominant 9 estate; or - (7) impair the value of the collateral of a security-interest holder of record in the servient estate or dominant estate, impair a real-property interest of a lessee of record in the dominant estate, or impair a real-property interest of record of any other person in the servient estate or dominant estate.
+- (1) lessen the utility of the easement; - (2) after the relocation, increase the burden on the easement holder in its reasonable use and enjoyment of the easement; - (3) impair an affirmative, easement-related purpose for which the easement was created; - (4) during or after the relocation, impair the safety of the easement holder or another entitled to use and enjoy the easement; - (5) during the relocation, disrupt the use and enjoyment of the easement by the easement holder or another entitled to use and enjoy the easement, unless the servient estate owner substantially mitigates the duration and nature of the disruption; - (6) impair the physical condition, use, or value of the dominant estate or improvements on the dominant estate; or - (7) impair the value of the collateral of a security-interest holder of record in the servient estate or dominant estate, impair a real-property interest of a lessee of record in the dominant estate, or impair a recorded real-property interest of any other person in the servient estate or dominant estate.

 1. Section 4 sets forth the general rule for relocation of an easement under the act.
-The conditions in this section are intended to ensure that relocation of an easement does not cause material harm to the easement holder, security-interest holders, or owners of other interests in the servient or dominant estate.
-Sections 4(1), (2), and (3) generally mirror the Restatement.
-However, by including a materiality qualification applicable to all conditions, this section permits a relocation only if its effects on the interests of the easement holder, security-interest holders, and others owning interests in the servient or dominant estate are "immaterial" (i.e., negligible or trivial).
+The conditions in this section are intended to ensure that relocation of an easement does not cause material harm to the easement holder, security-interest holders, or owners of other recorded interests in the servient or dominant estate.
+Sections 4(1) through 4(3) generally mirror the Restatement.
+However, by including a materiality qualification applicable to all conditions, this section permits a relocation only if its effects on the interests of the easement holder, security-interest holders, and others owning recorded interests in the servient or dominant estate are "immaterial" (i.e., negligible or trivial).

-As the Supreme Judicial Court of Massachusetts explains, the Restatement rule "maximizes the over-all property utility by increasing the value of the servient estate without diminishing the value of the dominant estate" and provides the additional benefit of minimizing "the cost associated with an easement by reducing the risk that the easement will prevent future beneficial development of the servient estate."
+As the Supreme Judicial Court of Massachusetts explains, the Restatement rule "maximizes the overall property utility by increasing the value of the servient estate without diminishing the value of the dominant estate" and provides the additional benefit of minimizing "the cost associated with an easement by reducing the risk that the easement will prevent future beneficial development of the servient estate."
 M.P.M.
-Builders L.L.C. v.
+Builders, LLC v.
 Dwyer, 809 N.E.2d 1053, 1057 (Mass.
 2004).
 By eliminating the absolute veto power of an easement holder, the Restatement rule actually "encourages the use of easements."
 Id.
 See also Roaring Fork Club L.P. v.
 St. Jude's Co., 36 P.3d 1229, 1236 (Colo.
-2001) (emphasizing that the Restatement rule "maximizes the overall utility of the land" because the "burdened estate profits from an increase in value while the benefitted estate suffers no decrease") (citing to Restatement § 4.8(3), cmt (f), at 563).
-Section 4 of the act is generally consistent with the purposes of Restatement § 4.8(3) but adds a number of additional safeguards.
-These additional safeguards are found in Sections 4(4), (5), (6), and 7, and they further protect the interests of the easement holder, security-interest holders, and owners of other interests in the servient or dominant estate.
+2001) (emphasizing that the Restatement rule "maximizes the overall utility of the land" because the "burdened estate profits from an increase in value while the benefitted estate suffers no decrease") (citing Restatement § 4.8(3), cmt. f).
+Section 4 of the act is generally consistent with the purposes of the Restatement but adds a number of additional safeguards.
+These additional safeguards are found in Sections 4(4) through 4(7), and they further protect the interests of the easement holder, security-interest holders, and owners of other recorded interests in the servient or dominant estate.